jeffhowarth/ee-edu/src/problems/practice-07.md

     3. What are the dates of the two images?
     4. What places in your select widget show changes that reflect differences in the time of year that your two images were collected?
     5. What places in your select widget show longer-term changes in the place?
+        1. Describe the change in land cover.
+        2. Try to interpret what this change means.
     6. What are your data sources?

 ---